Sen. Lisa Murkowski And GOP Leaders Respond To Donald Trump’s Tweet About 75-Year-Old Protester

 “Most of us up here would rather not be political commentators on the president’s tweets.
 That’s a daily exercise that is something you all have to cover… Saw the tweet.
 Saw the video.
 It’s a serious accusation.”

-His neighbor to the north, Sen. Kevin Cramer of North Dakota, however, said he knows “nothing of the episode,” and declined to comment further.
+His neighbor to the north, Sen. Kevin Cramer of North Dakota, said he knows “nothing of the episode,” and declined to comment further.

-Utah Republican Senator Mitt Romney has been a longtime critic of Trump and had no issue chiming in to say that he did indeed see the tweet and it was “shocking” but he didn’t wish to add any further comment to what POLITICO characterized as an exasperated reaction.
+Utah Senator Mitt Romney has been a longtime critic of Trump.
+The senator said that he did indeed see the tweet and it was “shocking” but he didn’t wish to add any further comment to what POLITICO characterized as an exasperated reaction.

-Senator Marco Rubio of Florida didn’t side with the president or against him, but only said that he had “no information about the man” who was seen injured in the video.
+Senator Marco Rubio of Florida didn’t side with the president or against him, only saying that he had “no information about the man” who was seen injured in the video.
 Several other prominent Republicans seemed uninterested in the tweets, including Senators Cory Gardner of Colorado and John Cornyn of Texas.
 Fellow Texas Republican Senator Ted Cruz only said that he doesn’t comment on tweets.

-For many Republicans, this could be a good chance to stay silent and see how things turn out, as the president’s tweet has caused an uproar among many already frustrated protesters.
+Many Republicans have stayed silent while the president’s tweet has caused an uproar among frustrated protesters.

 Buffalo protester shoved by Police could be an ANTIFA provocateur.
 75 year old Martin Gugino was pushed away after appearing to scan police communications in order to black out the equipment. @OANN I watched, he fell harder than was pushed.
 Was aiming scanner.
 Could be a set up?